wivdvo/minishell/README.md

 # minishell

-42 school patner project for which we reverse engineered bash with some limitations.
+42 school partner project for which we reverse engineered bash with some limitations.

 ## Installation
 git clone git@github.com:Sekula34/minishell.git minishell